microsoft/WhatTheHack/020-MasteringLinux/README.md

-# Welcome to the Mastering Linux Hack!
+# Welcome to the Linux Fundamentals Hack!

 This hachathon will serve as an introduction to important command line concepts and skills to learn more about Linux.
 <img align="right" src="images/linuxpenguin.png" width="250"/>